-‘Toasting over Sangria in Spain’ is definitely a thing to do on every traveler’s bucket-list, but you really can’t afford to miss the traditional Spanish Paella, as well.
-Lucky me, my wish was granted in Valencia in Spain, the home-land of this simple but sumptous rice dish.
+‘Toasting over Sangria in Spain’ is definitely a thing to do on every traveler’s bucket-list, but you really can’t afford to miss the traditional Valencian Paella, as well.
+Lucky me, my wish was granted in Valencia and Ibiza in Spain.
+Valencia is the home-land of this simple but sumptuous rice dish.
 My first rendezvous with Paella had taken place in Johannesburg in South Africa in a Sunday Farmer’s Market.
 I remember being there early morning and noticing a lady cooking large quantity of rice with sea food, in a large shallow pan.
 She had plans to sell it later for lunch.
 Curiously, I had asked her the name of the dish and she had said, its Paella, (Valencian: [paˈeʎa]).
 I had no clue where it came from until I looked for it on the internet.
 The pictures looked delicious to the rice-lover in me.
 While Paella is the dish name, it actually refers to the huge and mighty, circular pan that it is cooked in.
 Sounds interesting?
 Read on to know whats special about Valencian Paella.

 Paella – Is it Biryani of Spain?